麻豆社国产

 The S岣祑x瘫wú7mesh Nation’s cultural heritage plays a central role in forest management.

-According to Weaver, efforts are underway to “preserve cedar stands for traditional uses like bark stripping.”
+According to Weber, efforts are underway to “preserve cedar stands for traditional uses like bark stripping.”

 Additionally, the forest supports Squamish’s mountain biking community, working with the to ensure timber operations protect bike trails.

-“We’re balancing wildlife, recreation, and cultural heritage values while aiming to innovate,” Weaver said.
+“We’re balancing wildlife, recreation, and cultural heritage values while aiming to innovate,” Weber said.

 Balancing profit and reinvestment